 Existing and new reactors are expected to rely in increasing degree on digital systems in general and on software systems in particular.
 The activities will focus on three central aspects of digital systems research, namely the dependability of software systems, the development and application of software systems for condition monitoring and maintenance support, and the development and application of software systems for operational support.

 The project organises a regular summer school programme to encourage the transfer of nuclear technology and know-how to the younger generation.
-The summer school programme is supported by the NEA Nuclear Safety Division.
+The summer school programme is supported by the NEA Division of Nuclear Safety Technology and Regulation.